We are committed to protecting user privacy.

 The Right to Information Act 2009 (the RTI Act) and the Information Privacy Act 2009 (the IP Act) give a right of access to information held by government (including documents held by the QLRC), unless, on balance it would be contrary to the public interest to release the information.

-If you wish to make an application for access under the RTI Act or IP Act to information held by the QLRC, you can download the Right to Information and Information Privacy Access Application and submit your application via post, fax or email or in person.
+If you wish to make an application for access under the RTI Act or IP Act to information held by the QLRC, you can download the Right to Information and Information Privacy Access Application and submit your application via post, email, fax or in person.

 It helps if you provide as much information as possible about the document you are seeking.
 If you know the title, subject matter, agency reference number, type of document or the date it was produced, please specify these details in your application.

-You can also submit a Information Privacy Personal Information Amendment Application under the IP Act if you believe the information is inaccurate, incomplete, out of date or misleading.
+If your application relates to your own personal information, you can make an Information Privacy Personal Information Amendment Application under the IP Act if you believe the information is inaccurate, incomplete, out of date or misleading.
+Access charges may apply.

 If you have any queries about our privacy and security practices, please contact LawReform.Commission@justice.qld.gov.au.